souldanger/jekyll-pwa-workbox/README.md

 ### Updates / Manual Refresh

 When the PWA / Website updates, the service worker will go into the `install` stage and request the newest resources, but the user must refresh current page manually so that these updates can be applied.
-This can be done by notifying users with a toast asking to refresh the page manually.
+This can be done by notifying the user with a toast such as `website updated - please refresh the page manually` or whatever else fits your needs.

 ### Workbox Plugins